oroinc/customer-portal/src/Oro/Bundle/CustomerBundle/Resources/doc/api/customer_address.md

 #### get_subresource

-Retrieve the record of the organization a specific customer user address record belongs to.
+Retrieve the record of the organization a specific customer address record belongs to.

 #### get_relationship

-Retrieve the ID of the organization record which a specific customer user address record will belong to.
+Retrieve the ID of the organization record which a specific customer address record will belong to.